netdata/netdata/collectors/systemd-journal.plugin/README.md

 The values of all other fields are presented as found in the journals.

 > IMPORTANT:
 > `_UID` `_AUDIT_LOGINUID`, `_SYSTEMD_OWNER_UID` and `_GID` annotations are added during presentation and are taken
 > from the server running the plugin.
 For `remote` sources, the names presented may not reflect the actual user and
 > group names on the origin server.
+The numeric value will still be visible though, as-is on the origin server.

 The annotations are not searchable with full text search.
 They are only added for the presentation of the fields.